-A Yoga Teacher’s Review of Sequencing Programs
+A Yoga Teacher’s Review of Sequencing Apps and Programs

-My first impression was that Tummee and Yoga Class Plan were similar to each other with color picture graphics and a functionality.
+My first impression was that Tummee and Yoga Class Plan were similar to each other with color picture graphics and functionality.
 Both allowed you to build your sequence with ‘drag and drop’ options from a full page of postures.

 Sequence Wiz had a lot of great information on HOW to build a sequence including an encyclopedia of blog posts on the topic.
 The actual drag and drop development of the sequences seemed secondary to the focus of supporting yoga teachers in all aspects of teaching.
 The part where you actually build your sequence wasn’t as aesthetically pleasing and felt less user-friendly than both Tummee and Yoga Class Plan.
 The images were black and white stick figures and it took me a while to get clear on how to use the system.